udacity/nd320-c3-3d-imaging-starter/README.md

 Specifically, we have the following software in this setup:

 * MRI scanner is represented by a script `section3/src/deploy_scripts/send_volume.sh`.
 When you run this script it will simulate what happens after a radiological exam is complete, and send a volume to the clinical PACS.
 Note that scanners typically send entire studies to archives.
 * PACS server is represented by [Orthanc](http://orthanc-server.com/) deployment that is listening to DICOM DIMSE requests on port 4242.
 Orthanc also has a DicomWeb interface that is exposed at port 8042, prefix /dicom-web.
 There is no authentication and you are welcome to explore either one of the mechanisms of access using a tool like curl or Postman.
 Our PACS server is also running an auto-routing module that sends a copy of everything it receives to an AI server.
-PACS server is launched for you if you are using the Udacity workspace.
+See instructions ad the end of this page on how to launch if you are using the Udacity Workspace.
 * Viewer system is represented by [OHIF](http://ohif.org/).
 It is connecting to the Orthanc server using DicomWeb and is serving a web application on port 3000.
-It is launched for you if you are using the Udacity Workspace.
+Again, see instructions at the end of this page if you are using the Udacity Workspace.
 * AI server is represented by a couple of scripts. `section3/src/deploy_scripts/start_listener.sh` brings up a DCMTK's `storescp` and configures it to just copy everything it receives into a directory that you will need to specify by editing this script, organizing studies as one folder per study.
 HippoVolume.AI is the AI module that you will create in this section.

 If you want to replicate this environment on your local machine, you will find instructions in the Project Overview concept.